- Religion and Philosophy

-We are here for only a tragic and sadly short sojourn before our ultimate destiny.
-We all have asked these four questions at one time or another that arrive from the two prevailing worldviews.
-If one is honest they would have to admit they have struggled with one or all of the questions above as well.
+We are here for only a tragically short sojourn before our ultimate destiny.
+I believe we have all asked these four questions at one time or another.
+If one is honest they would have to admit they have struggled with one or all of the questions above.

-We may all be victims of the skepticism that has emerged and prevails in education, government, the society, and even some of the churches.
-The skeptics question:
+We may all have been victims of the skepticism that has emerged and prevails in education, government, the society, and even some of the churches.
+The skeptics' question:

-2. Skeptics say there was a lack of writing available in the days of Moses.
+2. The lack of writing available in the days of Moses.

-3. They also state that the Gospels and Epistles were not written until the second century.
+3. The Gospels and Epistles were not written until the second century.